 Temptations do not an identity make.
 Some people struggle with the same temptation for years.
 For instance, just because someone wants to smoke again because he’s tempted doesn’t mean he’s a smoker.
 Don’t let the temptation to return to the partner shame you into feeling “What’s the use?
 I might as well give in.
 I’ll never be free of these feelings.”

 Second, remember that in periods of high stress, difficult emotions, transition, and marital dullness, you will feel an increased desire to return to the partner or to renew thoughts of him/her.
 At times, infidels report that they have yearnings to think about this person just to see if the feelings are still “available” as in the days gone by.
 This “testing” is common to obsessive-compulsive behaviors.
 And the intent is to prove to oneself how far one has come in the recovery process.

-Be careful.
+Also, be careful.
 This process can begin to mimic the destabilization process of a Class 2 affair.
 Such practices only intensify, rather than lessen, the attraction —and the hook goes much deeper.

 Some Encouragement for the Spouse:

 First, remember that these longings were present in your spouse before you entered his or her life.
 You didn’t create them.
 And you probably can’t fully satisfy them.

 Second, you did tap into those longings early in your relationship in some fashion.
 The longings were present in the initial feelings of what love is all about.
 For whatever reason, the infidel settled for the initial feelings of what love is all about and superficial satisfaction of those longings, versus deepening and maturing them.
 This is not your fault.
 Many times it is the result of a combination of circumstances.
 It can include work, school, family, and so on.
 But the exciting thing is now you both can go deeper in your love for each other.